 Welcome to The Gresham.
 Can we get you a drink?

 Now, down to brass tacks: You are residing in a frozen part of Queensland’s history; a building whose architecture defines an era.
-Initially designed for the Queensland National Bank in 1881, Mr. Francis Drummond Greville (FDG) completed the three-story brick structure four years later.
+Initially designed for the Queensland National Bank in 1881, Mr Francis Drummond Greville (FDG) completed the three-story brick structure four years later.
 As one of the most important designs of FDG’s career, no expense was spared in its construction.

-Murphy’s Creek sandstone and New Zealand Limestone line the walls; a distinct Palladian influence is evident in the detailing; local cedar constructed the main doors and joinery; and the mantelpiece above the fireplace completes the architectural indulgence with marble sourced directly from the United Kingdom.
+Murphy’s Creek sandstone and New Zealand Limestone line the walls; a distinct Palladian influence is evident in the detailing; local cedar constructed the main doors and joinery, and the mantelpiece above the fireplace completes the architectural indulgence with marble sourced directly from the United Kingdom.

-Cast your eyes to the gent above the fire place in the front bar.
-Edward Robert Drury (1832-1896), banker and soldier, was the commander of the Queensland Defence Forces and head of the Queensland National Bank that commissioned and oversaw construction of the building you’re currently in.
+Cast your eyes to the gent above the fireplace in the front bar.
+Edward Robert Drury (1832-1896), banker and soldier, was the commander of the Queensland Defence Forces and head of the Queensland National Bank that commissioned and oversaw the construction of the building you’re currently in.
 A true renegade and complete autocrat, he made massive loans and risky acquisitions without consulting his directors or recognising any limits, sometimes even concealing accounts from the board.
-1881 saw construction of the jewel in the banks crown; so magnificent were its stained glass and polished cedar that it became known as Drury’s Temple.
+1881 saw the construction of the jewel in the banks crown; so magnificent were its stained glass and polished cedar that it became known as Drury’s Temple.

 Why “Gresham”?
 What’s “Gresham”?
 Who’s “Gresham”?